Do you, or a loved one, need a root canal?

 How can I prevent needing a root canal?

-There’s actually a lot you can do to prevent needing a root canal in the future.
-Brush and floss regularly to avoid plaque build up.
+Brush and floss regularly to avoid plaque build-up.
 Get regular dental checkups every six months if you’re healthy, and more often if your periodontal health requires it.
-At your dental checkup, your dentist can detect if there are any issues and resolve them before they get worse.
 In addition, if you or a loved one is involved in athletics, trauma resulting from a sports-related injury can be reduced by wearing any dentist-approved mouth guard.
 These precautions can help you avoid a root canal in the future.

 You’re welcome to call us with questions, or to set up an appointment at 608-848-5366.